Daily Prompt #13: Inspired by Images

-This week’s focus: flash fiction.
-Why?
-Because of their brevity, they require you to write perfectly and precisely.
-They’re a great way to fine tune your skills!
+Because of its brevity, flash fiction requires you to write perfectly and precisely.
+It’s a great way to fine tune your skills!

 For sale: baby shoes, never worn.